zhaohanxiong/OxfordCVM/resources/tech_meetings/2022-11-24_collaborate_with_continuous_integration_and_GitHub_actions.md

   - Incrementally adding to the existing code will reduce bugs occuring
   - Even if there may be a better method, you should still follow the existing logic of the code even if it means the code might not be the most optimal
   - Major changes such as adding new pipelines or creating new logic flows should be performed seperately and should not be contributed as a part of improving the current functionality
- - Different developers have different styles and habits, so it is very important for all team members to actively work together to harmonise each others code
+  - Different developers have different styles and habits, so it is very important for all team members to actively work together to harmonise each others code.
+You should not be changing parts of the code base to make yourself feel comfortable.
+Even if you see a mistake somewhere unrelated to the component you are currently working on, you should not try to fix it until you have discussed this with another team member.
   - When every team member develops in the same framework, collaboration becomes much easier and efficient

 ### CI/CD (Continuous Integration/Continous Delivery)